 [Can’t decide what Surface docking hardware to buy?
 Click for a comparison of many popular docking options]

-Skip down to the bottom for recommendations on which DisplayPort->HDMI adapters to buy for your premium laptop like Surface.
-Or read the full article to understand the difference between so-called “passive” and “active” DisplayPort adapters and why it is typically better to go with a brand-name adapter than a generic brand.
+Skip down to the bottom for recommendations on which DisplayPort->HDMI adapters to use with your premium laptop like Surface.
+Or read the full article to understand the difference between so-called “passive” and “active” adapters and why it is typically better to go with a brand-name active adapter than a generic brand.

 If you’re a big nerd and read spec sheets or Wikipedia pages, you may know that DisplayPort signaling is 3.3 volts while HDMI/DVI signaling is 5 volts so some active conversion is always required.
 The word “passive” doesn’t even appear in the VESA DisplayPort interoperability guide.
 So why do some manufacturers market their adapters as “active” vs “passive” when they are *all* active?
 I think this is because of the following phrase in the old VESA interop guide: